On absolutely continuous curves in the Wasserstein space over R and their representation by an optimal Markov process: Open questions: a Markov minimizer for the action in metric spaces

+\point\ We proved that choosing the sequence $(R_n)_n$ properly, the approach introduced by Lisini to build Lagrangian representatives converges in dimension $d = 1$ towards a Markov process, so that there exists a Markov minimal Lagrangian representative.
+Is it still true in higher dimension?
+In geodesic spaces?
+Also, in dimension $d = 1$, we saw that there is only one possible Markov limit for this approach, namely the Markov-quantile process.
+Can also this be generalized?

+\point\ Can $\mq$ or more general objects in Polish spaces be equivalently introduced through a large deviation approach inspired by the Schrödinger problem?
+See the paragraph just before.

 \point\ Other questions are listed in \S5 of our first paper \cite{boujui1}.
-It is for instance unknown whether $\mq$ is strongly Markov.
-One may wonder if in $\R^d$ or $\XX$ there always exists a strongly Markov process minimizing the Lagrangian action of $\mu\in \mathcal{AC}_2$ and if it would be uniquely determined by this property.
-A similar statement for the simple Markov property is already false for $d=1$ as attests \cite[Example 5.4]{boujui1}.
+Is for instance $\mq$ a strongly Markov process?
+Example \ref{ex:MLr_nu} shows that the simple Markov property fails to uniquely determine $\mq$ {among minimal Lagrangian representatives.
+Can it be characterized by a more stringent stochastic property?